AmplifiedHuman/mysai-website/src/pages/events/test.md

 > "This is some test quote"

+> "This is some test quote"

 ![MYSAI Group Photo](/img/mysai_cover.jpg 'MYSAI Group Photo')

 1. Bird
 2. McHale
 3. Parish

-Hopefully everyone can attend!
-My favorite search engine is [Duck Duck Go](https://duckduckgo.com).
+Fuck My favorite search engine is [Duck Duck Go](https://duckduckgo.com).